mxboxofficial/hello-MetaBOX/README.md

 # hello-MetaBOX
-All connect MetaBOX into Metaverse.
+Everything is connect to MetaBOX into Metaverse.